MicrosoftDocs/learn/learn-pr/azure/route-and-process-data-logic-apps/includes/3-detect-external-event-using-trigger.md

 Suppose you wanted to launch your Logic App every Saturday at midnight?
 This trigger would be great for administrative tasks like running backups or archiving old data.
 Logic Apps provides a built-in *recurrence* trigger to help you do exactly this type of thing.

 There's one more case to consider: suppose you wanted total control?
 Imagine you need to launch your Logic App using code in your web or mobile applications?
-You can use the built-in *manual request* trigger to do this.
+You can use the built-in *manual request* trigger to do this action.

 This discussion shows that we have three broad categories of triggers: data, time, and manual.
 Data triggers use two different techniques to detect that new data is available: some use *polling* and some rely on the external service to *push* a notification.
 These two types of data triggers are so different, that we should think of them as separate categories.
 Altogether, we have four types of triggers, the following illustration shows a summary of the cases.